Main Street Announces New Portfolio Investment

-HOUSTON, April 6, 2021 /PRNewswire/ -- Main Street Capital Corporation (NYSE: MAIN) ("Main Street") is pleased to announce that it recently completed a new portfolio investment to facilitate the recapitalization of Colonial Electric Company, LLC ("Colonial" or the "Company"), a leading provider of electrical contracting services in the mid-Atlantic region of the United States.
-Main Street, along with its co-investor, partnered with the Company's existing owners and senior management team to facilitate the transaction, with Main Street funding $32.9 million in a combination of first-lien, senior secured term debt and a direct equity investment.
-Main Street and its co-investor are also providing Colonial with a revolving line of credit to support the Company's working capital needs.
+HOUSTON, April 7, 2021 /PRNewswire/ -- Main Street Capital Corporation (NYSE: MAIN) ("Main Street") is pleased to announce that it recently completed a new portfolio investment to facilitate the minority recapitalization of Grand Flower Growers, LLC and its related entities (together, "GFG" or the "Company"), a leading grower and distributor of a variety of plants and premium flowers, including annuals, mums, poinsettias, perennials and various other floral arrangements in the midwestern United States.
+Main Street, along with its co-investor, partnered with the Company's existing owners and senior management team to facilitate the transaction and provide growth capital, with Main Street funding $20.6 million in a combination of senior secured term debt and a minority direct equity investment.

-Founded in 1970 and headquartered in Harwood, Maryland, Colonial is a third generation, family-owned electrical contracting services provider, focused on multi-family housing in Maryland, Northern Virginia and Washington, D.C.
+Founded in 1999 and operating from three greenhouses with over 700,000 square feet in Wayland, Michigan, GFG propagates, plants and grows various types of flowers and plant types for Home Depot garden centers in and around the greater Chicago metropolitan area.

 ABOUT MAIN STREET CAPITAL CORPORATION